-- Will my diabetes medicine cause a problem with any of my other medicines?
+- Will this medication cause a problem with any of my other medications?

 Living with type 1

 If you’ve just learned you have type 1 diabetes, know that you have an array of tools at your disposal to help you manage it.
-Finding ways to manage your blood sugar levels, managing your insulin intake, diet, exercise, and working with your diabetes care team can help you feel healthier and help you stay on top of your condition.
+Finding ways to manage your blood glucose levels, your insulin intake, diet and exercise, and working with your diabetes care team, can help you feel healthier and help you stay on top of your condition.

 Remember, millions of people live healthy lives with type 1.
 Find others with type 1 and ask them what they do to stay healthy.
 You may be curious about an insulin pump, and find someone who uses one.
 You can get tips and tricks that will make life just a little bit easier.